lamaqdahodwala/blackbeltqb/GQL_FIELDS.md

 getPPGPercentile(): Number
 returns the percentile that the current signed in user is relating to their average points per game, compared to other users in the same difficulty level

+recordStatsForSim(stats: Stats): Stats
+takes in the stats for a competition session, saves it, and echoes it back

 TRAINING: